willianjusten/resume/Readme.md

 > Worked on scalable web applications for massive corporations, focusing mainly on the  frontend development, making use of Javascript - specifically AngularJS, Sass, CSS, HTML.
 Projects were developed using Javascript with version control using GIT.
 > Most significant project was a Internet Banking SPA for BV Financeira focusing on managing credit card statements and loans.
 Was a 1 year project delivered with support for all modern browsers and IE 10.
 Used Angular 1.x framework to develop the SPA.
 For testing, Karma with Selenium were used o do unit and e2e tests.

-**Front End Developer / Designer** - [Brazilian Student Association - BRASA](https://www.gobrasa.org/) - November 2014 - January 2016

-> Worked with a team to build BRASA's new website.
-Developed its new visual identity.
-Built a more cohesive branding throughout all the products and communication processes at the Association.

 **Front End Developer** - [DClick Web e Mobile Solutions](http://dclick.com.br) - February 2015 - September 2015